equwal/LispBrain/README.md

 Lisp Fuck is a simple brainfuck interpreter written in Common Lisp.
 It has only been tested on SBCL.
 Any testing information on other systems is much appreciated.

 #Why Is That Necessary?
-This provides the ability to debug your brainfuck code using common lisp's rich debugging environment, or integrate brainfuck into your lisp code should that be interesting to you.
+This provides the ability to debug your brainfuck code using Common Lisp's rich debugging environment, or integrate brainfuck into your lisp code should that be interesting to you.

 #Brainfuck
 Brainfuck is an esoteric programming language that works on a theoretical byte tape.
 The commands are: